Click here to visit the Bradford 2025 UK City of Culture collection

 The festival has expanded to welcome community choirs who sing together for the love of singing.
 The range of Street Choirs includes women’s choirs, asylum seeker choirs, anarchist choirs, socialist choirs, , LGBTQ choirs, , choirs singing to raise awareness of human rights, social justice, environmental justice, climate justice and other campaigns.

-During the past forty years the festival has evolved and grown to bring musical performance to the streets.
+During the past forty years the festival has evolved and grown to bring musical performance to our streets.
 With its roots in the North of England, the Festival has blossomed.

 It has been hosted by community choirs across the UK, from Edinburgh to Brighton, Aberystwyth to Whitby and in 2026 we will travel to Scotland, Dumfries and Galloway.

-The festival’s visiting choirs, from across the UK, will assemble in City Park on Saturday 14th June and will be formally welcomed to the event and the city.
+The festival’s visiting choirs, from across the UK, will assemble in City Park on Saturday 14th June, from 9.30 and will be formally welcomed to the event and the city.

-We will gather for a mass sing for an amazing and uplifting experience of over 40 choirs, between 800 – 1000 people, singing together in 4-part harmony.
+Our Musical leaders will then lead a massed sing of 50 choirs and 1,100 voices for an amazing and uplifting experience: singing together in 4-part harmony.
 Singing songs of Peace, Unity and Solidarity.
+Come and listen or sing along and be immersed by song.

-Bradford is one of the first places in the UK to be recognised as a City of Sanctuary and has always welcomed people seeking a safe place of refuge, it is also the only city in the UK with a Peace Museum which is now housed in Salts Mill, Saltaire, so it is a fitting venue for this wonderful Festival.
+Bradford is one of the first places in the UK to be recognised as a City of Sanctuary and has always welcomed people seeking a safe place of refuge, it is also the only city in the UK with a Peace Museum which is now housed in Salts Mill, Saltaire.

 The ambitious regeneration programme is reshaping Bradford and is set to be an amazing backdrop to our singing weekend. www.future-bradford.co.uk